will living will will living will

 Health Care Decisions

-A living will covers health care decisions when an individual can’t communicate their preferences.
+A living will cover health care decisions when an individual can’t communicate their preferences.
 It specifies instructions for life-sustaining treatments, such as resuscitation, mechanical ventilation, and tube feeding.
-By providing clear directives, a living will alleviates the emotional burden on family members and reduces ambiguity for healthcare professionals.
+By providing clear directives, a living will alleviate the emotional burden on family members and reduce ambiguity for healthcare professionals.
 This document ensures medical care aligns with the patient’s values and reduces potential conflicts among family members about the care plan.

 Asset Distribution